 from the bottom half of the board.
 White leans against the

-lone black stone with 6, reducing it to two liberties.
+lone Black stone with 6, reducing it to two liberties.
 With 7,

-his group has four liberties.
+this group has four liberties.

 If Figure 2 seems somewhat alarming, you may find it easier to look back at Figure 1 and imagine adding the stones one at a time.
 Better still, play the game out on a board.